Rebekah McCutcheon

 Distinguishing Hazardous Particles

-Inhalation of Respirable Crystaline Silica (RCS) aka silica dust poses significant health risks.
-The ultra fine dust particles are transparent, so the level of visible dust is not a good indicator of the risk to the worker, these particles have the characteristic of remaining in the air for extended periods or time, sometimes lasting for hours.
+Inhalation of Respirable Crystalline Silica (RCS), or silica dust, poses significant health risks.
+The ultra-fine dust particles are transparent, so the level of visible dust is not a good indicator of the risk to the worker.
+These particles have the characteristic of remaining in the air for extended periods of time, sometimes lasting for hours.

-Bases on an average eight hour work day, the madatory limit for silica dust exposure in Australia is 0.05mg/m3, some states have revised this limit and lowered it to 0.025mg/m3.
+Based on an average eight-hour work day, the mandatory limit for silica dust exposure in Australia is 0.05mg/m3, some states have revised this limit and lowered it to 0.025mg/m3.
 You can read more about Workplace Exposure Standards (WES) for airborne contaminants from Safe Work Australia.

-Respirable particles: Respirable particles are much smaller in size, typically with a diameter less than 10 micrometres (smaller than 2.5 µm).
+Respirable particles are much smaller in size, typically with a diameter of less than 10 micrometres (smaller than 2.5 µm).
 These particles are fine enough to be carried deep into the lungs and can reach the alveoli, which are tiny air sacs in the lungs where gas exchange occurs.
-Respirable particles pose a greater health risk as they can penetrate the body’s natural defences in the upper respiratory tract and can enter the bloodstream, causing potential systemic effects.
-Sources of respirable particles include fine duct (RCS) smoke, aerosols and certain pollutants.
+Respirable particles pose a greater health risk as they can penetrate the body’s natural defenses in the upper respiratory tract and can enter the bloodstream, causing potential systemic effects.
+Sources of respirable particles include fine duct (RCS) smoke, aerosols, and certain pollutants.

 Understanding the distinction between inhalable and respirable particles is crucial in assessing their potential health implications and implementing appropriate measures to mitigate exposure.
 Respiratory protection and workplace safety measures are designed considering these particle sizes to ensure the well-being of individuals exposed to various environments and occupational settings.